Therapeutic Groups

 Cognitive Behavioral Therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings, behaviors, and physical sensations.
 CBT group is an educational/skills-based therapy approach that is structured and directive, collaborative, goal-focused, and time-limited.

-CBT group runs every Tuesday from 12-1pm, with a different theme and skill each week.
+CBT group runs every Tuesday from 12-1pm in Weigel 203, with a different theme and skill each week.
 Participants will improve their Thinking Skills, Feeling Management Skills, Self-Care Skills, Interpersonal Skills, Problem Solving Skills, and Anger Management Skills.

-For more Information call (716) 878-4436 to schedule an initial appointment and ask the counselor about Cognitive Behavioral Therapy Group.
+Open to all students, starting any week!
+For more Information call (716) 878-4436 to ask a counselor about Cognitive Behavioral Therapy Group.

 CBT group flyer can be viewed or downloaded here, and can be shared with any interested student.